 Typical day while sailing:

-- if you participate to day and nigh watches.
+- participate to day and nigh watches.
 Typically for two consecutive hours you will be responsible for monitoring:

 - the presence of any other vessel on our route looking at radar, AIS and outside the boat

 - the presence of squalls in front of us